Niko2357/GestureDetector/README.md

 Using mediapipe library this project detects 21 point in one's hand and matches them with letters according to this diagram.
 Enables user to write a whole sentences with only his hands.

 ## Data Collection
 Data were collected by using DataCollection project.
-It uses mediapipe library that locates 21 points on hand and counts their cordinates.
+It uses mediapipe library that locates 21 points on hand and counts their cordinates ([x, y, z] landmarks).
 So data were collected by recording these points and loading them into csv file.
 These files includes cordinates of alphabetical, numerical, few special characters and rock, paper, scissors game gestures.

 ### Data processing
 Data were cleaned and transformed in Jupyter colab notebook.
 They were reduced of duplicate records and null lines.